 - Latissimus dorsi: This flat rectangular muscle of the back helps the arms rotate as well as move away from and toward the body.

 Women’s chests typically have higher fat deposits than men’s to protect their accessory sex glands, or breasts.
 The fat deposits help protect a woman’s milk-producing glands and ducts.

 The mammary glands are responsible for producing milk for a newborn following childbirth.
-Each gland is made up of a series of lobules, glands that produce milk.
+Each gland is made up of a series of lobules, which are glands that produce milk.
 These connect to ductal lobes, which connect to the lactiferous ducts.

 The lactiferous ducts form a tree-branch-like network of ducts that converges at the nipple.
 These ducts dilate behind the areola to hold accumulating milk.

 The milk leaves the body through tiny pores in the nipple.
 These are known by many names, including milk ducts, mammary ducts, and galactophores.

 The mammary glands and tissue surrounding them begin developing as accessory sex organs at the onset of puberty.
 However, the breasts remain inactive until hormonal changes during pregnancy signal milk production to begin.

 A mother can continually produce milk for years as long as there is regular suckling or pumping of the milk.